rk94407/private_key_encrypt/README.md

 1. Open a terminal or command prompt.
 2. Navigate to the directory containing the Python script (encryption_code.py).
-3. Run the script using the following command: <b> python main.py <b>
+3. Run the script using the following command: <b> python3 main.py <b> (Depends on the version you have, if you have latest version of python then you have to use python3 otherwise just python)

 # 5. Understanding the Code: